wkillerud/some-sass/docs/src/contributing/debugging-in-browser.md

 This opens Visual Studio Code running as a [web extension host][exthost] in Chromium.
 The language server runs as a [web worker][worker], and is started when you open a Sass file.

 Open the Sass project you're using to test in the extension host window.
-If you don't have one you can open the folder `vscode-extension/test/fixtures/` in this repository.
+If you don't have one you can find several `workspace/` directories inside `vscode-extension/test/e2e/` in this repository.

 ## Navigating the Chromium developer tools